 - Interdisciplinary perspective, Communication, Cultural understanding, Ethics, Information

 - Learning Outcomes

-    - To critically examine the teacher's role in creating inclusive educational contexts
+- Critically examine the teacher's role in creating inclusive educational contexts

-    - To develop pedagogical content knowledge for supporting English as an Additional Language (EAL) learners
+- Develop pedagogical content knowledge for supporting English as an Additional Language (EAL) learners